 Franchot told the committee his office refers cases it identifies involving fraudulent tax preparers to the state Attorney General’s office, which relies primarily on one state trooper to serve subpoenas and conduct other investigative and enforcement work across the state.
 The TPA would expand the ability of the state to aggressively pursue fraudulent tax preparers by bringing the same kind of investigative and enforcement powers to the Comptroller’s Field Enforcement Division for investigation of income tax fraud cases that it currently has for investigation and enforcement of matters involving alcohol, tobacco and motor fuels.

-“Less than two months into the new year, my office has already detected thousands of suspicious tax returns, causing us to halt processing of electronic tax returns from a number of Liberty Tax franchise locations and private tax preparers across our state,” said Franchot.
+Identity theft a driver“Less than two months into the new year, my office has already detected thousands of suspicious tax returns, causing us to halt processing of electronic tax returns from a number of Liberty Tax franchise locations and private tax preparers across our state,” said Franchot.
 On the day before the hearing, his office announced it had shut down an additional 11 tax prep service sites.

 Tactics used by some of these fraudulent tax preparers, including some entities that offer loans against anticipated tax refunds, involve a range of actions, including falsifying deductible expenses or inflating income and related withholding, to generate a fraudulently based tax refund.